csgol/csgol.github.io/README.md

 ## Work Experience
 **IT Analyst @ Accenture (_October 2022 - Present_)**
-- Assisted with virtual machine migration processes
-- Tracked employee's migration progress, coordinated with clients and team leads while documenting technical issues
+- Tracked virtual machine migration progress, coordinated with clients and team leads, and documented technical issues for smooth transitions.
-- Assisted with internal Sales Initiatives
+- Assisted with internal Sales Initiatives to drive revenue growth and enhance client relationships.
+- Participated in cybersecurity, DevOps, and development training to enhance technical skills and knowledge.

 **Mobile Developer Internship @ Anthem, Inc. (_June 2022 - August 2022_)**
-- Assisted with the migration of mobile applications
+- Assisted with the migration of mobile applications.
-- Refactored and prepared application to be upgraded to the next framework version
+- Refactored and prepared applications for upgrade to the next framework version.
-- Worked in agile environment with version control
+- Worked in an agile environment with version control to ensure seamless transitions.

 **Frontend Developer Internship @ Jivasoft (_June 2021 - October 2021_)**
-- Utilized React Native to assist in developing the Responder mobile application & Xtra Duty 2 Web application
+- Developed components using React JS & React Native for Responder mobile app & Xtra Duty 2 Web app.
-- Built various components utilizing React JS & React Native
-- Application was built to assist law enforcement with scheduling
-- Worked with software and UI/UX design principles
+- Collaborated on software & UI/UX design principles to enhance law enforcement scheduling.
+- Contributed to building reusable application components to streamline development.

 **Compliance Inspector @ Compliance Resources, Inc. (_February 2019 - February 2020_)**
-- Inspected various sites at regular intervals to monitor the waste products produced, their volumes, and to implement possible treatment methods
-- Educated site supervisors in ensuring construction sites where following EPA & TCEQ guidelines
+- Inspected waste products at various sites to ensure compliance with EPA & TCEQ guidelines.
+- Educated site supervisors on environmental regulations and best practices.
-- Analyzed topographic maps and engineering drawings and then translated them for readability
+- Analyzed topographic maps and engineering drawings and translated them for readability.
-- Performed internal audits on pollution prevention plan documents and created technical reports on corrective solutions for site supervisors
+- Created technical reports on pollution prevention plan audits for corrective actions.
-- Administered the collection of samples of soil, air and water and analyzed the results to ensure compliance with the laws
-- Assisted with new employee training and site compliance inspecting

 ----